Lisa Gets the Blues

 "Lisa Gets the Blues" is the seventeenth episode of the twenty-ninth season of the American animated television series The Simpsons, and the 635th episode of the series overall.
+The episode was directed by Bob Anderson and written by David Silverman and Brian Kelley.
 It aired in the United States on Fox on April 22, 2018.

+In this episode, the Simpsons visit New Orleans to cheer up Lisa after she gets the yips and loses her ability to play her saxophone.
+Musician Trombone Shorty appeared as himself.
+The episode received mixed reviews.

 The episode was dedicated in memory of R. Lee Ermey who had guest starred twice on the show as Colonel Leslie "Hap" Hapablap in the episodes "Sideshow Bob's Last Gleaming" and "Waiting for Duffman".
 He died on April 15, 2018.

 Plot

-Beginning after part of the opening sequence, Mr. Largo discourages Lisa from playing the saxophone on the account that, no matter how hard she tries, some people will be better than her, a claim supported by Principal Skinner.
-Meanwhile, Homer, Marge, Bart and Maggie wait for Lisa to take part in a lumberjack-themed couch gag.
-At home, Marge attempts to make Lisa play in front of the family, but is unable to.
-Looking in the Internet, she finds out she has an incurable disorder called "The YIPS", which disable an expert performer for no reason whatsoever.
+Marge attempts to make Lisa play sax in front of the family at home, but after her music teacher told her to give up, Lisa is unable to perform.
+From the Internet, she finds out she has an potentially incurable disorder called "The YIPS", a condition which can disable an expert performer for no reason whatsoever.